catesg/catesg.github.io/_posts/2021-10-23-what’s-happening-in-our-schools---ei-summit-2021.md

 Howard Gardner, in his work on multiple intelligences, talks about interpersonal and intrapersonal intelligences.
 Some people appear to have an innate ability to reflect on their internal world and to read and relate to the emotional states of others.
 Others of us bear different strengths.
 Whatever our abilities, we can ALL benefit from more coaching and support to help develop emotionally and intelligently.
 Here are some simple ideas/points to think about.

-Firstly – and this is the most important thing: create connection.
-We want to move towards a connection of mutual respect, but certainly in the first instance we want to show our young people we are there for them, we are consistent, and we are safe.
+Firstly – and I firmly believe this to be the most important thing: create connection.
+We want to move towards a connection of mutual respect, and certainly in the first instance we want to show our young people we are there for them, we are consistent, and we are safe.

 A key to this is listening.
 What is the child or young person saying?
-Look beyond the words – read the air.
+Look beyond the words.
 Where are they spending time, what do they enjoy doing, (what are they getting out of it, what’s the ‘pay off’?).
 Discover what need is being met.
 This helps us build up an idea of who they are and where they are in their lives.

 See the child as a person.
 They are not “our child”, as in something we need to possess and control.
 They are not just “a pupil or student”, part of a homogenous mass that hums down the corridors.
 They are distinct human beings with the same rights, feelings, hopes, fears, joys, that we share, and we need to consciously acknowledge that.